santihoyos15/Data-Structures/README.md

 # Data-Structures
-Some data structures implemented with Javascript and Java
+Some data structures implemented with Javascript